muz1lee/MOTdata/README.md

-10.6 Update barycenter calculations for MNIST datasets
+10.6 Update barycenter calculations for MNIST datasets in folder WBTransport